jtpio/jtpio.github.io/_posts/2015-01-21-global-game-jam-2015-preparation.md

 <p>
   Now is time to rest before the long weekend. <br>
-  If you take part of the jam, have fun!
+  If you are going to jam as well, have fun!
 </p>